Read on to learn about the best muzzleloaders currently available on the market.

 CVA also makes a special version of the Optima that is legal to use in the Pacific Northwest states of Washington, Oregon, and Idaho.
 All in all, the CVA Optima is an outstanding piece of workmanship and is one of the best muzzleloaders currently in production.

 What do you think of our choices for the best muzzleloaders?
-Did we miss any?
+Did we miss any you have on your wish list?